 8 data integration challenges and how to overcome them

-1. Ever-increasing data volumes
+1. Managing data volumes while preserving lineage

-Can you have too much of a good thing?
-Most businesses today recognize data as a valuable asset, but many struggle with the sheer scale of what is now available to them.
-Data storage is relatively cheap and analytics tools are very capable of handling large amounts of data, so where does the problem lie?
-Data integration, and related disciplines such as managing data quality, can be a real challenge when data volumes become massive.
+Most businesses today recognize data as a valuable asset, but many struggle with the sheer scale of what is available to them.
+Data storage is relatively cheap, and analytics tools are capable of handling large amounts of data, so where does the problem lie?

-2. Diverse data sources
+2. Integrating diverse data sources

 3. Hybrid cloud and on-premises environments